- What is the local housing allowance / the bedroom tax?

 - My home is in disrepair but and afraid to report it in case I am evicted

 Tenants are often afraid to report disrepair for fear that landlords will service notice and evict them asap when their tenancy ends.

-This month the Retaliatory Eviction and the Deregulation Act 2015 came into affect.
+The Retaliatory Eviction and the Deregulation Act 2015 came into affect.

 Assured tenants enjoy the protection from eviction – ie a landlord must go through the correct procedure: They must have grounds for possession for wanting possession , for which they give notice , get a court order and then instruct a bailiff to enforce a warrant. to physically evict a tenant : otherwise they could be committing a criminal offence.

 However as most tenancies are assured short hold fixed tenancies , a ground for possession can be that the tenancy’s fixed period has expired.
 In such cases landlord’s can apply for accelerated possession proceedings.